Skip to main content

 • R299 Possible mitochondrial disorder – mitochondrial DNA rearrangement testing.
 Consider this panel, which tests blood-derived DNA, in people under the age of 20, because rearrangements in most adults over that age can only be detected in muscle DNA.

 • R274 Glycogen storage disease.
-This panel involves whole exome sequencing or medium panel and MLPA testing.
+This panel involves whole exome sequencing or a medium panel.
 You may wish to consider it if there are clinical and biochemical features that indicate a different type of glycogen storage disease beyond glycogen storage disease V; alternatively, you may wish to refer the patient to a metabolic specialist.
 Note that genes causing glycogen storage disease with potential for rhabdomyolysis are included in R419, but selecting R273 or R274 in isolation can miss other potential causes of rhabdomyolysis.

 • For tests that do not include whole genome sequencing, including all of the above: